AI & Hiring

 Michael Pavlovskyi speaking at Lake Forest College

 A few weeks ago, I stood in front of a room full of students at Lake Forest College's Entrepreneurial Club.
 The topic was supposed to be straightforward: how to stand out in hiring when AI can do what junior employees used to do.
-But the conversation quickly became something bigger — a discussion about what AI actually changes, what it doesn't, and how every industry is about to go through the same reckoning.
+But the conversation quickly became something bigger.
+It turned into a discussion about what AI actually changes, what it doesn't, and how every industry is about to go through the same reckoning.

 What I Actually Told the Students